jackssrt/robloxnotif/README.md

 }
 ```

-Step 6: Run `main.py` with python in a terminal for the first time!\
+7. Run `main.py` with python in a terminal for the first time\
+with `py main.py` or `python3 main.py` if py doesnt work

 ✅ You have now completed basic setup!

 ## [Optional] Login Setup